gameserverapp/Platform/Documentation/docs/dashboard/monetization/getting_started.md

 ![Monetization - monthly target example](/img/dashboard/monetization/getting_started/monthly_target_community_website_example.jpg)

 ## Subscriptions

-See and manage player subscriptions.
+View and manage all active player subscriptions.

 [Go to Subscriptions >](https://dash.gameserverapp.com/monetization/subscriptions)

 ![Monetization - Subscription overview](/img/dashboard/monetization/getting_started/subscription_overview.jpg)

 ### Cancel subscription

-Players can cancel subscription via the Community website.
-You can also cancel any player subscriptions via the dashboard.
+Players can cancel their subscriptions directly from the Community website.
+As an admin, you can also cancel subscriptions on the dashboard.

-After clicking the Subscription ID you can cancel a subscription.
-Once cancelled the subscription cannot be re-activated.
-The player can purchase a new subscription instead.
+Click on a Subscription ID to open the details and cancel it.
+Note that cancelled subscriptions cannot be reactivated, but players are free to start a new one.

 ![Monetization - Subscription cancel](/img/dashboard/monetization/getting_started/subscription_cancel.jpg)

 ### Change character

-When players purchase a new subscription they are required to select a character that receives any goods from the subscription.
+When subscribing, players choose a character that will receive the subscription rewards.

-Players can change this character via the Community website, but it can also be changed from the subscription details.
+They can update their chosen character on the Community website, or you can do it manually through the subscription details page.

 ![Monetization - Subscription change character](/img/dashboard/monetization/getting_started/subscription_change_character.jpg)

 ## Tokens

-Tokens give communities various options, like:
+Tokens can be used in many ways to enrich your community experience:

-- Reward players for playing on game servers, using Scheduled tasks.
+- Reward active players using Scheduled tasks.
-- Integrate tokens in in-game drops, with Token gems.
+- Integrate into in-game drops using Token gems.
-- Give tokens to event winners so winners can choose their price.
+- Offer as prizes to event winners, letting them choose their rewards.
-- Use tokens as a non-money shop only
+- Power a token-only shop (no real money).
-- Set up tokens for Vote rewards
+- Use as rewards for voting.
-- Sell tokens for money
+- Sell tokens for real money.

 ### Token transactions

-See all token transactions for the community, including a description.
+View all token transactions in your community, each with a description for context.

 [Go to Token transactions >](https://dash.gameserverapp.com/monetization/token-transactions)

 ![Monetization - token transactions](/img/dashboard/monetization/getting_started/token_transactions.jpg)

 ### Reset token transactions

-Use `Reset all tokens` on the Token Transactions page to reset / remove all tokens for players.
+Use the `Reset all tokens` option on the Token Transactions page to remove tokens from all players.

 ![Monetization - Reset token transactions](/img/dashboard/monetization/getting_started/reset_token_transactions.jpg)